-If you suffer from hearing loss or other hearing and balance related conditions, you may benefit from an audiologic evaluation.
-These comprehensive diagnostic exams can determine the cause, severity and best treatment option for these conditions in infants, children and adults.
+If you suffer from hearing loss or other hearing and balance related conditions, you may benefit from an audiological evaluation.
+These comprehensive diagnostic exams can determine the cause, severity, and best treatment option for these conditions in infants, children, and adults.

 - Play Audiometry - Play audiometry is a modified version of the diagnostic audiogram, sometimes chosen instead when working with preschool and school age children.
 The sounds are heard through headphones, but rather than raising a hand to indicate hearing a sound, the child places a toy in a container.

 - Tympanometry - Tympanometry examines and diagnoses the middle ear by varying air pressure in the ear canal to see how the ear responds.
-A probe is inserted into the ear to change the air pressure, produce a tone and then measure the responses.
+A probe is inserted into the ear to change the air pressure, produce a tone, and then measure the response.
 The patient may not speak, move or swallow during the test because these actions can affect the ear pressure.
-Tympanometry measures the functionality of the ear drum or tympanic membrane.
-Abnormal results may be the result of fluid in the middle ear, perforated ear drum or impacted ear wax.
+Tympanometry measures the functionality of the eardrum or tympanic membrane.
+Abnormal results may be the result of fluid in the middle ear, perforated eardrum, or impacted ear wax.

 How do I know it's time for a hearing test?

 If you notice that you have any of the following symptoms it may be time for a hearing test.

 - Loved ones are always telling you to turn down the tv but it sounds low to you

 - You are constantly asking “what” or “huh”

 - You can't hear your loved ones when in a crowded area